swordman08/shiny-app/README.md

-Jonathan Messiha and Decker Mechams Shiny Project for CA Housing AVM.
+Shiny Project for CA Housing AVM.

 In order to run correctly you must install packages such as joblib, xgboost and ggplot.